How to build an igloo

-2. The Center: In order to ensure that your igloo is perfectly circular, jam the pick of the ICEBOX® igloo maker into the center point of your igloo.
-Then adjust the length of the pole accordingly.
+2. The Center: In order to ensure that your igloo is perfectly circular, push the stake of the ICEBOX® igloo maker into the center point of your igloo.
+Then assemble and adjust the length of the pole accordingly.
 For example, if you want an 8-foot igloo, your pole should be extended to four feet.

-4. The Dome: As the wall rises, you can remove the outer panel from the mold as it is no longer needed to prevent the snow from falling out.
-As you start making the dome, you can also take out the yellow panel, leaving only the inside panel.
-To create the dome, hold the panel in place and pack snow from the outside.
+4. The Dome: As the wall rises, you can remove the Outer Panel from the mold as it is no longer needed to prevent the snow from falling out.
+As you finish the dome, you can also take off the yellow panel, leaving only the inside panel.
+To finish the dome, the pole holds the inside panel in place and snow is packed on from the outside.

 5. The Doorway: Digging a tunnel at the bottom of your igloo is the best way to keep the cold out but you can also use a cut out a door, if you prefer.
 Cutting a door out of the wall and adding the cold trap will also hold your heat inside.